Home

 All Grass Types Are Divided

-Into Two Catagories
+Into Two Categories

-The growth habits of the two grass types are different.
-The group's names indicate the different temperature ranges that the grasses thrive best in.
-Cool season grass types start growing in early spring and will thrive in temperatures from 65 to 75 degrees.
-Warm season grass types emerge from dormancy in late spring and thrive in temperatures from 80 to 95 degrees.
+However, warm season grass types emerge from dormancy in late spring and thrive in temperatures from 80 to 95 degrees.
 It is built into the plant's genetic structure to begin growth at specific soil temperatures.

 The following is not an exhaustive list, but contains some commonly used cool season lawn grasses.
 More detailed descriptions and uses of these grasses can be found in the Cool Season Grass section of this site.

-• The fescues- There are two groups of fescue grass: fine fescues and coarse fescues.
-Originally, tall fescue (coarse fescue) was developed for field use as a forage crop, but many fine bladed varieties have been developed for turf use.
+• The fescues- There are two major groups of fescue grass: Fine fescues and coarse fescues.
+Fine fescue originated in Europe and in the U.S. is primarily marketed as a shade gras only.Originally, tall fescue (coarse fescue) was developed for field use as a forage crop, but many excellent turf-type varieties have been developed.
 Be sure to look for bags with "Turf Type" fescue printed on it.
-The fine fescues originated in Europe and are primarily marketed as "shade grass" in the U.S.

 • Bluegrass- The two basic types are common bluegrass and improved bluegrass varieties.
 The common or "public" variety is best used on sites that receive only occasional fertilization because of disease problems.
 Improved varieties of bluegrass are the better choice if the site is receiving regular fertilizer treatments.